Lawrence hotel will serve as shelter for people needing to quarantine because of COVID-19

-LAWRENCE, KS (KCTV) -- Douglas County and its Unified Command partners are opening a new hotel-based shelter for people in need of isolation or quarantine following a positive COVID-19 test or possible exposure.
+LAWRENCE, KS (KCTV/KSMO) -- Douglas County and its Unified Command partners are opening a new hotel-based shelter for people in need of isolation or quarantine following a positive COVID-19 test or possible exposure.

 Led by the Kansas Division of Emergency Management and local community referral partners, they will open Wednesday at Baymont Inn and Suites.